cloudera/dbt-impala/README.md

 ### Requirements

-Current version of dbt-impala use dbt-core 1.7.*.
-We are actively working on supporting the next version of dbt-core 1.8
+Current version of dbt-impala uses dbt-core 1.8.*.
+We are actively working on supporting the next available version of dbt-core.

 Python >= 3.7
-dbt-core == 1.7.*
+dbt-core == 1.8.*

 For development/testing or contribution to the dbt-impala, please follow [Contributing](CONTRIBUTING.md) guidelines.